-The Ezviz C3N is a really good choice if you want to keep a watchful eye on the outside of your property in colour, and you're on a tighter budget.
+The Ezviz C3N is an excellent choice if you want to keep a watchful eye on the outside of your property in colour and you're on a tighter budget.

-A light is built into the camera which comes on as dusk falls which stays on all night, unless you opt for it to come on when motion is detected, so you can see in colour.
-We found in testing that this only really works if you're in a good Wi-Fi zone, however.
-And the camera requires hard wiring or some form of connecting to the mains power so is something to be considered.
+Light is built into the camera, which comes on as dusk falls and stays on all night unless you opt for it to come on when motion is detected to see in colour.
+However, we found in testing that this only really works if you're in a good Wi-Fi zone.
+And the camera requires hard wiring or some form of connecting to the mains power, so it is something to be considered.

 The most tricky thing to do is deciding on where you want the camera…